 August 7, 2018 at 10:07 pm #29366MariposaDelAireParticipant

-- This topic was modified 1 week ago by BeefandTomatoes.
+- This topic was modified 3 years ago by MSG Commander.

 What an interesting post!
 Sadly, I got frustrated before finishing this game and after a while of having it sleeping at my phone, I finally uninstalled it (unfinished).
 I got tired of having to grind from scratch every time I mixed new monsters.
 It seemed to take forever.
 And I probably used the wrong ones causing me to end up stuck at the fountain stage (where an enemy emerges after the protagonist sacrifices what’s precious to him in the water).

 MariposaDelAireAugust 7, 2018 at 11:00 pm #29369

 That fight is a toughie.
 Remember you can tune boss monsters.

 1 user thanked author for this post.July 22, 2019 at 6:48 pm #35292sigfriedParticipant

 i’m trying to enter the last castle but i need to investigate the monsters of that area to be able to do so. fact is that each arena need also to be beaten to obtain cool items. the game is better than the previous hit point pokemon game (seven sacred beasts) but progression is very slow and condition to monster capture on the area you are trying to solve the story. not so many hour (11 so far to the last dungeon) but spending 2 hours every now and then on pokemon capture to be able to progress can be frustrating.

 You must be logged in to reply to this topic.

 Members: 1,194 Forums: 143 Topics: 2,177 Replies: 12,815